 The drainage and surface water management system will be designed using multiple discharge points in order to minimize the intensity and volume of discharge form any single point, thereby reducing the potential for flooding and erosion.
 All drainage improvements will be designed so that the rate of stormwater which flows into the off-site creeks and tributary wetland systems is equal to or reduced from the pre-development conditions.
 Each stormwater management facility will be designed and established so that the adjacent wetland systems are not adversely affected.
-It is anticipated that wet detention systems will be the primary method of stormwater retention for the project's schools may occur off-site on adjacent lands.
+It is anticipated that wet detention systems will be the primary method of stormwater treatment and attenuation.
+On-site wetlands may be used for final stage attenuation.
+Stormwater retention for the project's schools may occur off-site on adjacent lands.
 Stormwater ponds that discharge off-site and all stormwater ponds that receive runoff from industrial land uses shall be equipped with oil and grease skimmers and maintained on a regular and frequent basis to ensure they function properly.